2013 Alabama Crimson Tide softball team

-The 2013 Alabama Crimson Tide softball team is an American softball team, representing the University of Alabama for the 2013 NCAA softball season.
+The 2013 Alabama Crimson Tide softball team was an American softball team that represented the University of Alabama for the 2013 NCAA softball season.
 The Crimson Tide played its home games at Rhoads Stadium.
-After winning the 2012 National Championship, the 2013 team looks to make the postseason for the 15th straight year, and the Women's College World Series for ninth time.
-This season represents the 17th season of softball in the school's history.
+After winning the 2012 National Championship, the 2013 team looked to make the postseason for the 15th straight year, and the Women's College World Series for ninth time.
+This season represented the 17th season of softball in the school's history.